 Cereus gladiatus, Helianthocereus pseudocandicans, Echinopsis pseudocandicans, Trichocereus pseudocandicans, Trichocereus neolamprochlorus, Echinopsis courantii, Trichocereus candicans, Cereus candicans, Trichocereus courantii

 Echinopsis candicans is a cactus with a shrubby growth habit.
-The individual stems are light green, up to 24 inches (60 cm) tall, up to 6 inches (15 cm) in diameter, and have 9–11 low ribs.
-The large white areoles are spaced at 1.2 inches (3 cm) and produce brownish-yellow spines, the central spines being up to 4 inches (10 cm) long, the radial spines only up to 1.6 inches (4 cm).
-The fragrant white flowers are large, up to 8 inches (20 cm) across, up to 10 inches (25 cm) long and open at night.
+The individual stems are light green, up to 24 inches (60 cm) tall, up to 6 inches (15 cm) in diameter, and have 9 to 11 low ribs.
+The large white areoles are spaced at 1.2 inches (3 cm) and produce brownish-yellow spines, with the central spines being up to 4 inches (10 cm) long and the radial spines only up to 1.6 inches (4 cm) long.
+The fragrant white flowers are large, up to 8 inches (20 cm) across, up to 10 inches (25 cm) long, and open at night.